emqx/bootcamp/mqtt-test-kit/README.md

 ![img](./assets/13-bridge-test-result-02.png)

-Bridging introduces an additional relay in the process of message delivery, so the end-to-end delay of the message will increase.
+Bridging introduces an additional relay in the process of message delivery, so the end-to-end latency of the message will increase.
 In addition, bridging also brings additional CPU consumption.
 Our test results have confirmed these two points.
 Taking the load when the average CPU usage is around 75%, which is about 25K TPS, as the recommended load for the bridging scenario under the hardware specifications of this test, the test results of the test point with the smallest difference in CPU usage are as follows:

 | **Recommended Workload, TPS (In + Out)** | **Average CPU Usage, % (1 - Idle)** | **Average Memory Usage, %** | **Average Letancy, ms** | **P99 Letancy, ms** |
 | ---------------------------------------- | ----------------------------------- | --------------------------- | ----------------------- | ------------------- |